ncdhc/dpla-aggregation-tools/README.md

 DPLA OAI AGGREGATION TOOLS 1.0

-Copyright (C) 2014 North Carolina Digital Heritage Center.
+Copyright (C) 2014 North Carolina Digital Heritage Center <http://www.digitalnc.org/about>.

 This program is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License** as published by